 Exchange locations and procedures

 For younger children, shorter, more frequent visits may be appropriate; for older children, alternating weeks or flexible schedules might work better.
-Judges aim for arrangements that support regular contact and minimize disruption.
+Judges will determine physical custody based upon the best interest of the child factors set forth in N.J.S.A.
+9:2-4, which was amended in January 2026.

 Yes.
 Custody and parenting time are modifiable if there’s a “substantial change in circumstances.”
 Examples include relocation, job changes, new marriages, or emerging safety issues.
 The requesting parent must show that the change affects the child’s welfare.